 “Many businesses are working so hard just to continue to pay their employees’ health insurance and to try to hang on to customers that they are hoping will come in 2021,” said True.

 “People are wanting to get out,” said Christina Glynn with Visit Santa Cruz County.
-“Americans estimate that the distance of their next road trip will be right around four hundred and twenty-three miles.,” Glynn said about recent surveys.
+“Americans estimate that the distance of their next road trip will be right around 423 miles,” Glynn said about recent surveys.

 And that’s just perfect.